 by Tracy Johnson

-History’s Greatest Storyteller is Jesus.
-Jesus the Storyteller would have been a great air personality.
+History’s Greatest Storyteller lived over 2000 years ago.
+He started a movement through words and actions.
+Jesus the Storyteller would have been a great radio personality.

 He loved stories.
 We know this because He told them all the time.
 He told them in the streets, at dinner, with friends on the road, at synagogues and even on hillsides.

 Jesus told stories that connected to the people and places he lived.
 If you’re on the air, you are a storyteller.
 And you can learn from His example to transform your show, and perhaps change your life!

 In the seminar History’s Greatest Storyteller, I share 18 lessons we can Jesus’ storytelling techniques.

 Here are highlights of five of the most useful:

 Jesus had a target audience.
 He studied them, understood them and cared about them.
 His core audience was small.
 His broader audience was everyone.